MicrosoftDocs/dynamics365smb-docs/business-central/bank-how-reconcile-bank-accounts-separately.md

 If you discover a mistake in a posted bank reconciliation, you can use the **Undo** action on the **Bank Acc.
 Statement** page to correct the mistake.
 When you undo a posted bank reconciliation, the entries will be moved to the **Bank Reconciliation** page and marked as **Open**, meaning they are not reconciled.
 You can then correct the bank reconciliation and post it again.

 > [!NOTE]
 > In the North American version, to use the Undo feature for posted bank reconciliations and bank statements you must turn on the **Bank Recon. with Auto-Match** toggle on the **General Ledger Setup** page.
-The Undo feature is not available for bank reconciliation worksheets.
+The Undo feature is not available for bank statements posted from bank reconciliation worksheets.

 ### Reusing the bank statement number
 The bank statement number used for the new bank reconciliation is taken from the bank account as is the Balance Last Statement.
 You can change these values before you start a new bank reconciliation.
 However, when you create a new bank reconciliation, [!INCLUDE[d365fin](includes/d365fin_md.md)] checks whether the statement number is already assigned to a posted bank statement.
 If the number is in use, but you want the new bank statement to use it instead, you can use the **Change Statement No.** action on the **Bank Acct.
 Reconciliation** page.